Minimal-doubling and single-Weyl Hamiltonians: Minimal-doubling lattice Hamiltonians

 \end{itemize} Although P, T are each broken, the product PT is preserved: Both P and T flip $\p\to -\p$, so the combined action leaves $\p$ unchanged.
 Since PT is antiunitary, we may write its operation as $U_{PT}K$ with $K$ being the complex-conjugation operator.
 Hence, at the level of single-particle matrices it acts as $h(\p)\mapsto U_{PT}\,h(\p)^{*}\,U_{PT}^{-1}\,$.
 Using that $h^{\text{ D}}_{\text{ KW}}(\p)$ has real coefficients and is a linear combination of $\alpha_i$, one finds

 Therefore, from the condensed-matter viewpoint, this model describes a phase analogous to a {\it PT-symmetric Dirac semimetal}.
-Although the individual P and T symmetries are broken, the combined PT symmetry, along with the chiral symmetry, ensures that the bands remain doubly degenerate throughout the Brillouin zone.
+Since $h^{\text{ D}}_{\text{ KW}}$ is a $4\times 4$ Hamiltonian built from three mutually anti-commuting $\alpha$-matrices, its spectrum is $\pm E(p)$ with each energy level being two-fold degenerate.
+The PT symmetry is consistent with this structure, while the chiral symmetry gives the $E \leftrightarrow -E$ spectral symmetry.
 In addition to the standard discrete symmetries, one can define the special parity-like symmetry, which can be regarded as a Hamiltonian version of mirror fermion symmetry discussed for the KW Dirac operator \cite{Weber:2017eds}

 Using $\alpha_3\alpha_{1,2}\alpha_3=-\alpha_{1,2}$, one obtains the exact identity

 Thus $\tilde {\rm P}$ is an exact symmetry of the single-particle Hamiltonian $h^{\text{ D}}_{\text{ KW}}(\p)$.

 In lattice gauge theory with Lagrangian formalism of minimally doubled fermions, it has been argued that the breaking of discrete symmetries allows radiative corrections, leading to the necessity of tuning the parameters in the dimension-3 and -4 counterterms \cite{Bedaque:2008xs, Bedaque:2008jm, Capitani:2009yn, Capitani:2010nn, Capitani:2013zta, Weber:2013tfa, Weber:2017eds}.
 In our Hamiltonian formalism, however, we have the combined PT symmetry, and it is an interesting question whether or not it prohibits the generation of dimension-3 counterterms.